lsst-dm/dm_dev_guide/stack/jenkins-stack-os-matrix.rst

      - ``ci_hsc`` exercises most of the Data Release Production pipelines, including single-frame processing and coaddition, on HSC engineering data.
 This package is also run as part of the nightly build.
      - ``ci_imsim`` runs the same on simulated Rubin Observatory data.
 Like ``ci_hsc``, it's run nightly in addition to as part of ``stack-os-matrix``.

+   - **Set the conda environment** to run on.
+     The default is the latest ``rubin-env`` package.
+     You should only need to change this when testing a new environment, or to temporarily work around bugs introduced in the latest version.

 4. Click the **Run** button in the dialog to start the build.

 Monitoring the run status